-- The Borough should monitor its COAH administrative expenses to ensure they do not exceed the maximum allowable 20% threshold of development fee income. - The employee personnel manual should be reviewed for compliance with current statutes and existing practices; specifically, health benefit contributions and payment of unused sick and vacation days at year-end and upon retirement. - The Borough review its current procedures regarding the issuance of purchase orders when contracts are awarded and expenditures are incurred during the year.
+- The Borough should monitor its COAH administrative expenses to ensure they do not exceed the maximum allowable 20% threshold of development fee income. - Cooperative purchasing program contract award documentation be maintained on file for all approved purchases. - The Borough review its current procedures regarding the issuance of purchase orders when contracts are awarded and expenditures are incurred during the year. - General ledger beginning balances be adjusted to agree to prior year audit balances.